Nice model: Modifications

 The Nice model has undergone a number of modifications since its initial publication.
 Some changes reflect a better understanding of the formation of the Solar System while others were made after significant differences between its predictions and observations were identified.
 Hydrodynamical models of the early Solar System indicate that the orbits of the giant planets would converge resulting in their capture into a series of resonances.
-The slow approach of Jupiter and Saturn to the 2:1 resonance before the instability and their smooth separation of their orbits afterwards was also shown to alter the orbits of objects in the inner Solar System due to sweeping secular resonances.
-The first could result in the orbit of Mars crossing that of the other terrestrial planets destabilizing the inner Solar System.
+The slow approach of Jupiter and Saturn to the 2:1 resonance before the instability and the smooth separation of their orbits afterwards was also shown to alter the orbits of objects in the inner Solar System due to sweeping secular resonances.
+The first could result in the orbit of Mars crossing that of the other terrestrial planets, destabilizing the inner Solar System.
 If the first was avoided the latter would still leave the orbits of the terrestrial planets with larger eccentricities.
 The orbital distribution of the asteroid belt would also be altered leaving it with an excess of high inclination objects.
 Other differences between predictions and observations included the capture of few irregular satellites by Jupiter, the vaporization of the ice from Saturn's inner moons, a shortage of high inclination objects captured in the Kuiper belt, and the recent discovery of D-type asteroids in the inner asteroid belt.

 The first modifications to the Nice model were the initial positions of the giant planets.
 Investigations of the behavior of planets orbiting in a gas disk using hydrodynamical models reveal that the giant planets would migrate toward the Sun.
 If the migration continued it would have resulted in Jupiter orbiting close to the Sun like recently discovered exoplanets known as hot Jupiters.
 Saturn's capture in a resonance with Jupiter prevents this, however, and the later capture of the other planets results in a quadruple resonant configuration with Jupiter and Saturn in their 3:2 resonance.
 A mechanism for a delayed disruption of this resonance was also proposed.
 Gravitational encounters with Pluto-massed objects in the outer disk would stir their orbits causing an increase in eccentricities, and through a coupling of their orbits, an inward migration of the giant planets.
 During this inward migration secular resonances would be crossed that altered the eccentricities of the planets' orbits and disrupted the quadruple resonance.
 A late instability similar to the original Nice model then follows.
 Unlike the original Nice model the timing of this instability is not sensitive to the planets' initial orbits or the distance between the outer planet and the planetesimal disk.
-The combination of resonant planetary orbits and the late instability triggered by these long distant interactions was referred to as the Nice 2 model.
+The combination of resonant planetary orbits and the late instability triggered by these long distance interactions was referred to as the Nice 2 model.